dongzhang0725/Python_mtDNA/seq_matrix/README.md

 	-part	generate partition file

 The output file will be deposited in the directory of seq_matrix.py

-    examples:
+`Usage example:`
             1.python C:\Users\Administrator\Desktop\scripts\seq_matrix.py -f C:\Users\Administrator\Desktop\scripts\partitions -phy
             2.python C:\Users\Administrator\Desktop\scripts\seq_matrix.py -phy -nex -paml -fas -axt -stat -part   【On condition that there is a 'partitions' folder in the directory of seq_matrix.py】